OxfordSKA/OSKAR/utility/binary/readme.txt

 3. Tests & examples
 --------------------------------------------------------------------------------

 Some tests and examples are provided in the test folder.
+An example showing how to read an OSKAR visibility format binary file is shown in:

+    Test_binary_vis_read_write.c.

-By default, these are built along with the module and can be run either directly, or via the CMake test tool as follows:
+By default, the tests are built along with the module and can be run either directly, or via the CMake test tool as follows:

     ctest [--verbose]